 One useful method for journaling is to utilize a “stream of consciousness” approach – not putting a lot of thought into what you are planning to write and how to write it, but merely to begin writing and to keep writing continuously – whether it’s connected to your caregiving duties or not.
 Remember, your writing won’t be seen by other people (unless you choose to share it), or graded.
 Forget about perfect grammar, punctuation, and spelling, and simply let your feelings flow out onto the paper.

-If finding time to devote to journaling is a challenge, get in touch with Morning Glory Home Care, a provider of top-rated home health care in O’Fallon, IL.
+If finding time to devote to journaling is a challenge, get in touch with Morning Glory Home Care, a provider of top-rated home health care in Alton, IL & surrounding areas.
 We are always available to provide regular, ongoing respite care services that enable family caregivers the time they need for themselves.
 Let us partner with you to make sure your senior loved one receives the highest possible quality of care, while you achieve the healthy life balance you need and deserve.

-Call us at 618-667-8400 for further helpful caregiving tips or to set up a free in-home consultation for more information regarding our professional home health care in O’Fallon, IL and the surrounding areas.
+Call us at 618-667-8400 for further helpful caregiving tips or to set up a free in-home consultation for more information regarding our professional home health care in Alton, IL and the surrounding areas.